 No reduction is made for absence but there is a School Fees Refund Scheme, which can be taken out through the School.
 Personal effects and AXA medical insurance for girls is also available.
 Personal accident cover is included within the school fee.
 Further details may be obtained from the Bursary.

 However the fees are paid, the contractual liability remains with the signatories of the Acceptance Form page of the Parent Contract.
 The School reserves the right to ask the parent to withdraw the student if this is in the interest either of the School or the student herself.

 All students attend the School’s assemblies and services which cover a wide range of moral, spiritual and religious topics.
 The School services are based on the Anglican Liturgy.

-Throughout a girl’s time at the School, the School Doctor shall continue to have the right to give the girl’s parent or guardian or the Headmistress any confidential information about the girl if she considers that it is in the girl’s own interest or desirable for the protection of other members of the School that she should do so.
+Throughout a girl’s time at the School, the School Nurse shall continue to have the right to give the girl’s parent or guardian or the Headmistress any confidential information about the girl if she considers that it is in the girl’s own interest or desirable for the protection of other members of the School that she should do so.

 The School can accept no responsibility for any loss or damage that may happen to a girl’s property while on the School premises.